Tooth loss: Causes and 3 ways for seniors to prevent tooth loss

 Some older adults mistakenly believe that tooth loss is unavoidable as we age.
 While losing baby teeth is natural, losing adult teeth is not.
 Tooth loss is not unavoidable.
 While time and age can cause a reduction in oral health, tooth loss and other disorders are not caused by age.
-Learn how to keep your teeth for a lifetime!
+Let’s Learn about Tooth loss causes and 3 ways for seniors to prevent as well as how to keep your teeth for a lifetime!

 Periodontal Disease